grantsrb/langpractice/README.md

         actions, or both during the second phase of the training.
         0 means language only.
 1 means actions only.
 2 means both language and actions.
+    "blind_lang": bool
+        if true, the observations are zeroed out during language training creating the effect of the model purely learning language.
+If false, this variable is effectively ignorned.
+        Defaults to False.

     "model_type": str
         the name of the model class that you wish to use for the